MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 m.display()

 ```
-what if we have two different abstract methods in the parent calss and only one overridden abstract method in the child class?
+What if we have two different abstract methods in the parent class and only one overridden abstract method in the child class?

 ```Python
 class Configure2(ABC):